-If you are in the business of making residential loans either through servicing, selling, or buying then under the Ohio Mortgage Broker Act Certificate of Registration, you are required to obtain an Ohio Mortgage Broker Act Surety Declaration of Surety Bond as a condition of licensure.
+If you are in the business of making residential loans either through servicing, selling, or buying then under the Ohio Mortgage Broker Act Certificate of Registration, you are required to obtain an Ohio Mortgage Broker Act Declaration of Surety Bond as a condition of licensure.

 Applicants applying for licensure must complete an application through the National Mortgage Licensing System (NMLS).